moble/MatchedFiltering/README.md

 The steps to set up the computer are

-0) install all necessary packages
+0. install all necessary packages
-1) get the audio (input and output) working
+1. get the audio (input and output) working
-2) open a terminal
+2. open a terminal
-3) `git clone` the repository onto each computer
+3. `git clone` the repository onto each computer
-4) cd into `MatchedFiltering`
+4. cd into `MatchedFiltering`
-5) run `CreateSounds.py`
+5. run `CreateSounds.py`
-6) start the ipython session
+6. start the ipython session
-7) select the demonstration notebook
+7. select the demonstration notebook

-Steps (0) and (1) in particular are absolutely crucial, and is sufficiently complicate that these should probably be done well in advance.
+Steps (0) and (1) in particular are absolutely crucial, and are sufficiently complicated that these should probably be done well in advance.
 Depending on the computer skills of the students, and their familiarity with your particular computers, they may be able to help with steps (2) through (7).